Find 10 free balaclava knitting patterns for both children and adults. From purely functional to extremely quirky. Great as Christmas knits.

 This free pattern is available at https://makezine.com/2009/09/29/from_russia_with_love_cabled_b/

-Designed by Saskia de Feijter, this pattern is both a pretty cap and a scary Halloween head-covering inspired by Jack Skellington of The Nightmare Before Christmas.
+Designed by Saskia de Feijter, this fun pattern can be both a pretty normal cap and a scary Halloween head-covering inspired by Jack Skellington of The Nightmare Before Christmas.

 Knitted in the round starting with 8 rows of garter stitch at the neck.
 This is followed by a 3-inch stockinette stitch, 4-inch 2×2 ribbing, 5-inch stockinette stitch up to eye holes, eye holes, and decreasing stitches to shape the crown.